judithleao/capstone-project-starbucks/README.md

 *Assumption 2: The people who received the offer were sampled randomly - They are not, for instance, people who already spend a lot where the offer could be considered a reward.
 This assumption is reasonable because this is an experiment.*

 The business questions of Step 1 are answered through descriptive statistics and a Kruskal-Wallis test with Mann-Whitney U tests as post-hoc tests.
 For Step 2, a predictive classifier model is built that predicts if a customer will use an offer or not.
+The models chosen should work well with low-dimensional data, as they do not have a specific focus on penalizing for too many features like e.g. ridge regression.

+## Findings:
 The notebook Starbucks-Analysis contains insights from the results of the various analyses.
+The two most successful offers were identified.
+Overall, discounts are more successful than BOGO offers which are more successful than informational offers.
+The predictive model achieved an accuracy of .72; the recall and precision for the group "offer completed" were higher than those for the group "not completed" at .78 and .77 respectively.
+As Starbucks's main interest is likely with these responsive customers, the results are satisfying, albeit not outstanding.

+## Improvements:
+Improvements could be made during the data wrangling stage.
+Certain assumptions had to flow into the pre-processing in the absence of clear information.
+With clear information from Starbucks, this could be improved.
+One example is details on the order of events (receive, view, complete) as is discussed in section 3.1.2 of the Starbucks-Wrangling notebook.
+Further improvements could be made during the modelling stage with an even larger set of parameters to be tested, or different types of models.
+It could also be beneficial to add more explanatory variables.
+These would need to be derived variables as there is no additional demographic data available.

 ## References:
 References for sources used are at the beginning of each notebook.